SkyDev125/logseq/pages/IST___2___1___SO___Virtual Addressing.md

 				- Unused Pages go to swap.
 			- Pros
-				- Programmer doesnt need to worry about any virtual memory -
+				- Programmer doesnt need to worry about any virtual memory
+				- Better use of Real Memory
+			- Cons
+				- Fragmented Processes are slower
+				-
+				-
 				-
 		-